Abbasalubeid/Artificial-Intelligence/README.md

 ## [Lab 5 - Reinforcement Learning](https://github.com/Abbasalubeid/Artificial-Intelligence/tree/main/lab5-reinforcement-learning/rl_workspace)

-This lab was about teaching a rocket to auto fly smoothly without explicit programming with Q learning, a reinforcement learning method where the agent/rocket learns an optimal policy by exploring actions and receiving rewards based on how well it maintains its orientation and velocity in the simulated space.
+This lab was about teaching a rocket to auto fly smoothly with Q learning, a reinforcement learning method where the agent/rocket learns an optimal policy by exploring actions and receiving rewards based on how well it maintains its orientation and velocity in the simulated space.

 ## Exploration
 Exploration is when the agent tries random actions to discover which ones lead to better rewards.